Flooring Contractors: Pour Your Own Self-Levelling

 Installing tiles on an uneven floor can cause lippage in the tiles.
 Also, if the floor gets wet, water can pool up in the low spots.
 It is best to ensure the subfloor is both level and flat before installing flooring.

-If a contractor needs to flatten a floor with a self-leveling product, they typically pour half of an inch of the SLU over the entire floor.
-Once they pour the SLU, they can then gauge rake the material to keep it stable at the half of an inch mark and allow the material to flow.
+If a contractor needs to flatten a floor with a self-levelling product, they typically pour 12.7 mm (half of an inch) of the SLU over the entire floor.
+Once they pour the SLU, they can then gauge rake the material to keep it stable at the 12.7 mm (half of an inch) mark and allow the material to flow.
 Although this can remove any inconsistencies and enhance the overall quality of the floor, the floor may still not be level.

 To level a floor, a contractor must use a laser level to check grade pins throughout the floor.
-Utilizing the laser level will drop pins onto the floor of varying heights that are set at different levels and the floor can then be filled with the self-leveling component to properly level the floor.
+Utilising the laser level will drop pins onto the floor of varying heights that are set at different levels and the floor can then be filled with the self-levelling component to properly level the floor.

-In many cases, self-leveling products serve a utilitarian purpose, such as correcting uneven or damaged floors or serving as an underlayment for tile, carpet or other floor coverings.
-Wood subfloors and concrete slabs may not be flat enough for tile–a problem that can often be solved with SLU.
-Typical applications include warehouse floors and for institutional, educational, office, commercial, retail, supermarket, residential, and industrial uses.
+In many cases, self-levelling products serve a utilitarian purpose, such as correcting uneven or damaged floors or serving as an underlay for tile, carpet or other floor coverings.
+Wood subfloors and concrete slabs may not be flat enough for tile – a problem that can often be solved with SLU.
+Typical applications include warehouse floors and for institutional, educational, office, commercial, retail, supermarket, residential and industrial uses.

 Whether placed manually or pumped, depending on the preference of the contractor, pouring your own SLU provides a wide range of benefits and delivers a shortcut to quality flooring with a sharp look.